RI-imaging/nrefocus/README.rst

 Documentation
 -------------

-The documentation is available is available on `readthedocs.io <https://nrefocus.readthedocs.io/en/stable/>`__.
+The documentation is available is available at `nrefocus.readthedocs.io <https://nrefocus.readthedocs.io/en/stable/>`__.

 Installation